smiirl/smiirl-library-php/README.md

-# Smiirl SDK for PHP - Version 1
+# Smiirl SDK for PHP

 The **Smiirl SDK for PHP** makes it easy for developers to interact with Smiirl Custom Counters in their PHP code,